Skip to main content

 Be ready to listen and support

-If your friend is the CAF Member, they may want to discuss some of their experiences right away, or slowly over time.
-If your friend was the one at home, they may also want to share about their experiences during the absence or reunion.
-If you need any support or have any concerns, reach out to the Family Information Line.
-Ask your friend what worked and didn’t work for them during the absence.
+Your family member or friend may want to discuss some of their experiences right away, or slowly over time.
+Ask your loved one what worked and didn’t work for them during the absence.
 This way, you can reflect on any lessons learned for next time and share those lessons with other friends and families too.
+Remember, the FIL is available before, during and after the reunion.